mosip/documentation/docs/ctk-user-guide.md

 ![](_images/ctk-view-specifi-project.png)

-Once you click on the above mentioned link, you will be redirected to the project details page of the specific project.
+Once you click on the above-mentioned link, you will be redirected to the project details page of the specific project.

 ### Move to the biometric data dashboard

-* Click on `Biometric Data` button on projects dashboard screen.
+* Click on the `Biometric Data` button on the projects dashboard screen.
-* The user will navigate to Biometric Test Data screen where they can add multiple biometric test data files.
+* The user will navigate to the Biometric Test Data screen where they can add multiple biometric test data files.

 ## Biometric data dashboard